-Graduates of the Occupational Health and Safety program can; work independently or as part of a team to make the workplace safer and healthier; identify potential job-related hazards; address potential job-related hazards through engineering solutions and practices and; train and educate workers in safe and healthy work practices.
-Graduates of this program can also advance their careers through training, education and participation in professional societies in the field of OHS.
+The Occupational Health and Safety program prepares individuals who will work independently or as part of a team to make the workplace safer and healthier by identifying potential job-related hazards and possible ways to address them through engineering solutions, administrative practices and the training and education of workers in safe and healthy work practices.
 Students receive traditional classroom instruction as well as hands-on experience.
 In the fall of 1998, the program became available on the Internet.

 The Occupational Health and Safety program offers students the option of earning a 30-credit hour Certificate or a 66-credit hour Associate in Applied Science Degree.
 The Associate in Applied Science Degree is accepted by the Council on the Certification of Health, Environmental, and Safety Technicians (CCHEST) and entitles graduates to sit for the OHST examination.
 Graduates who earn an Associate Degree may transfer directly into the University of Southern Maine's baccalaureate degree program in Environmental Safety and Health.
-This program is accredited by the Applied Science Accreditation Commission (ASAC) of the Board for Engineering and Technology, Inc (ABET).